By TJ Macke on Oct 17, 2017 7:00:47 AM

 You’ll need a tool that helps tell the story behind your outreach approach.
 If you focus on social media or web, for example, a traffic tracker and heat map will help you test your effectiveness.
 If you focus on relational networking, a social network map will reveal the value and direction of your connections.
 If you send cold emails, you’ll need a more analytical view of your performance across time and industries.

 Whatever your approach, you need something to tell you how well you’re getting in front of new customers.
+(Read our post on 5 Ways to Ditch the Shotgun Sales Approach.)

 At the end of the day, entrepreneurs should always test potential tech solutions before making a long-term commitment.
 If you’re growing quickly, resist investing heavily in a singular “solve-all” technology package.
 Chances are you’ll approach things differently in less than a year, and you’ll want the flexibility to innovate and move forward.